rivillar/mybox_provisioning/README.md

 - a file called phpinfo.php
 - a file called bootstrap.sh

-5. Please ensure that these 3 files are in your present working directory and ensure that your base directory (present working directory) has a 755 permission. \
+5. Please ensure that these 3 files are in your present working directory.
+Your base directory (present working directory) and these 3 files should have 755 permission.

-6. After putting them in place, we need to reload the newly-built virtual box. \
+6. After putting them in place, we need to reload the newly-built virtual box.

 $ vagrant reload --provision

 7. Test if php and apache are working as required.
-Access the default homepage from your host machine's browser. \
+Access the default homepage from your host machine's browser.

 enter the url http://localhost:8888/phpinfo.php or http://127.0.0.1:8888/phpinfo.php